 Hyaluronic acid injections are not a contraindication to breastfeeding.
 The oral bioavailability of hyaluronic acid is nil and therefore even if it were to transfer into milk, it would not be readily absorbed by the baby’s GI tract (Hale, 2010; infantrisk.com, March 2011)

 Breast implants have the potential to compress milk ducts and affect milk flow which can reduce a milk supply.
 The surgical technique used during the procedure and how much functional glandular tissue was present prior to the surgery will also dictate exactly how milk supply is affected.
 With these potential difficulties in mind, a mother breastfeeding with implants should take extra care to get breastfeeding off to a good start so she can maximise her milk supply.
 An IBCLC lactation consultant is a helpful partner to have especially if there are any early signs that baby is not getting enough milk or not gaining weight normally.
 It is not known whether silicone from the breast implant packet can enter breast milk.
-Until research proves otherwise, if supplements are needed, the baby will still benefit from any amount of his mother’s milk that can be provided.
+Until research proves otherwise, babies are still thought to benefit from any amount of human milk that can be provided.
 Currently there is no clear evidence that breastfeeding with implants could harm the baby directly other than by reducing milk available but more long-term studies are needed.

 Given the risks of complications, women would be wise to delay implants until after they have their children and are no longer breastfeeding.